apache/cordova-cli/README.md

     will not work unless you have the absolute latest updates for all Android SDK components.
 Also you will need the SDK's `tools` and `platform-tools` directories on your __system path__ otherwise Android support will fail.

-cordova-client has been tested on Mas OS X and Linux.
+cordova-cli has been tested on Mas OS X and Linux.

-If you are using cordova-client for building iOS applications, you will need to run the latest Mac OS with the latest XCode (4.5+) and XCode Command Line Tools.
+If you are using cordova-cli for building iOS applications, you will need to run the latest Mac OS with the latest XCode (4.5+) and XCode Command Line Tools.

-In it's prototype stages, cordova-client only works with Cordova v2.2.0rc1.
+In it's prototype stages, cordova-cli only works with Cordova v2.3.0rc1.

 # Install